13 Filesystem and Input/Output (IO)

 • a pipeline (or just “pipe”) in your terminal7.

 A file descriptor not only identifies the input/output resource that you are using to receive or send some data, but it also describes where this resource is, and also, which IO mode this resource is currently using.
-For example, this IO resource might be using only the “read” IO mode, which means that this resource is open to “read operations”, while “write operations” are closed and not authorized.
-These IO modes are essentially, the modes that you provide to the argument mode from the fopen() C function, and also, from the open() Python built-in function.
+For example, this IO resource might be using only the “read” IO mode, which means that this resource is open to “read operations”, while “write operations” are not authorized.
+These IO modes are essentially the modes that you provide to the argument mode from the fopen() C function, and also, from the open() Python built-in function.

-So you usually get a File object by using functions and methods from the Zig Standard Library that asks the OS to open some IO resources, like the openFile() method that opens a file in the filesystem.
+So you usually get a File object by using functions and methods from the Zig Standard Library that asks the OS to open some IO resource, like the openFile() method that opens a file in the filesystem.
 The net.Stream object that we have created at Section 7.4.1 is also a type of file descriptor object.

 13.1.3 The standard output